RiyadhKh4n/CoinFrog/README.md

     * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

 3. [GitHub](https://github.com/):
     * GitHub is used to store the projects code after being pushed from Git.
-It was also used to deploy the project (GitHub Pages)

 4. [Google Developer Tools](https://developer.chrome.com/docs/devtools/):
-    * Used to test code throughout development
+    * Used to test the program throughout development

 5. [Os Library](https://docs.python.org/3/library/os.html)
     * Used to clear the console.